Anna Haining Bates: Early life

-Anna Swan was born at Mill Brook, New Annan, Nova Scotia.
+Anna Haining Bates was born Anna Swan on August 6, 1846 at Mill Brook, New Annan, Nova Scotia.

 At birth she weighed 13 lbs.
 She was the third of 13 children, all of the others being around average height.
 From birth she grew very rapidly.
 Anna's mother recalled that her daughter's growth rate was "phenomenal."

 On her fourth birthday, Swan was 4 ft 6 in tall and weighed 94 lbs.
 On her 6th birthday she was measured at 5 ft 2 in tall, an inch or two (2.5–5 cm) shorter than her mother.
 On her 10th birthday she measured 6 ft 1 in tall and weighed at 203 lbs.
 On her 11th birthday, she was measured at 6 ft 4 in tall.
 On her 15th birthday Swan was measured at 7 ft 0 in tall.
 She reached her full height three years later.
 Her feet were 14.2 in long.

 Swan excelled at literature and music and was considered to be very intelligent.
 She also excelled at her studies of acting, piano and voice.
 On one occasion she played Lady Macbeth.